 If your driver's licence is renewable at the same time as your Health Insurance Card, you can have your photo taken at a service outlet of the Société de l'assurance automobile du Québec (SAAQ).
 For further details, refer to the page on renewal of your card.

 Some persons are exempt from the authentication process.
-These include:
+They include:

 - persons age 75 and over.
-They may, however, choose to have their photo and signature appear on their card, in which case they must go to a service outlet (usually a CLSC);
+They may, however, choose to have their photo and signature appear on their card, in which case they must go to a service point

-- persons who, because of their state of health, are unable to provide their photo, their signature, or both (persons exempt for medical reasons);
+- persons who, because of their state of health, are unable to provide their photo or their signature

 Procedure for obtaining a photo or signature exemption for medical reasons

-Persons unable to provide their photo, their signature, or both must include with their form a medical certificate filled out by a doctor.
+If you are unable to provide your photo or your signature, you must include with your form a medical certificate filled out by a physician.
 The certificate must contain the following information:

-- the insured person's identity: last name, first name, birthdate and, if possible, Health Insurance Number;
+- The identity of the person requesting the exemption: last name, first name, birthdate and, if possible, Health Insurance Number

-- the doctor's identity (last name, first name and professional number);
+- the physician’s identity (last name, first name and professional number)

 The cost (where applicable) of obtaining the medical certificate is borne by the insured person.

-Persons exempt from providing their photo only or their signature only must nevertheless go to a service outlet (usually a CLSC) and present a medical certificate.
+Persons exempt from providing their photo only or their signature only must still go to a service point and present a medical certificate.